 I will outline payment options when I email you directions, forms and the like.
 Please do come with full payment for every session.
 If people repeatedly forget to bring payment, in full, then I reserve the right refuse future sessions until the outstanding amount is settled.
 Future sessions may then, at my discretion, have to be paid for in advance.

-The complete refusal or failure to pay outstanding fees will result in action being taken through the small claims court.
+The complete refusal or failure to pay outstanding fees may result in action being taken through the small claims court.

 Therapy under the influence of alcohol or narcotics